Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Tasks to Solve in Online Discussions

 \subsection{Sentiment Analysis}

 Sentiment analysis, also referred to as opinion mining, is the automated identification of a users feelings, opinion and other subjective elements in text.
-Sentiment analysis is also often part of the evaluation of participation processes.
-We will look at different tasks that analyze the sentiment of text contributions in the following.
+While traditional sentiment analysis focuses on categorizing text as \emph{positive}, \emph{negative}, or \emph{neutral} and is often used to assess the overall tone of discussions as an evaluation step, sentiment signals in online discourse can also serve as a strong indicator of hateful or harmful content \citep{10.1007/978-3-031-43412-9_33}.

+\citet{su151410828} employ a Transformer-based architecture \citep{NIPS2017_3f5ee243} to address the task of politeness detection.
+A recent survey by \citet{sharma2025review} provides an extensive overview of sentiment analysis, including its core sub-tasks, benchmark datasets, and unresolved challenges.
-\paragraph{Hate Speech Detection.} Hate speech, toxic language and incivility often occur when citizens with opposing opinions discuss controversial topics.
-Civility is one of the main aspects of deliberation, as participants should feel heard and equally accepted in a conversation \citep{friess2015systematic}.
-Hate speech detection is the task of automatically classifying a given piece of text as hateful, if it contains hateful and offensive language.

-One popular approach that uses machine learning to recognize toxic language online is Perspective.\footnote{\url{https://perspectiveapi.com/}} It is a free to use application programming interface (API) that uses machine learning to compute a toxicity score for comments in online discussions.
-Hate speech detection has several sub-tasks such as sarcasm \citep{buaroiu2022automatic}, racism \citep{9684891} and sexism \citep{schutz2021automatic} detection .
+\paragraph{Hate Speech Detection.} Hate speech, toxic language and incivility often occur when people with opposing opinions discuss controversial topics.
+Civility is a central aspect of deliberation, as participants should feel heard and equally accepted in a conversation~\citep{friess2015systematic}.
+Hate speech detection is the task of automatically identifying whether a given piece of text contains hateful or offensive language.
+A widely used ML-based approach for recognizing toxic language in online discussions is Perspective.\footnote{\url{https://perspectiveapi.com/}} Perspective is a free to use application programming interface (API) that employs ML models to compute a toxicity score for user-generated comments.
+Hate speech detection encompasses several sub-tasks such as sarcasm~\citep{buaroiu2022automatic}, racism~\citep{9684891} and sexism~\citep{schutz2021automatic} detection.
 For an overview of recent methods and datasets for textual hate speech detection, we refer to the work of \citet{alkomah2022literature}.

+Effectively recognizing and moderating hateful comments has been shown to significantly improve the climate of discourse \citep{10.1145/3543507.3583275} and, consequently, increase overall \emph{civility}.